Installation - Sound design - Art direction - Production design

 Broken and arranged stalagmites

-Complexe structure made by Neanderthal men 176,500 years ago.
+A complexe structure made by Neanderthal men 176,500 years ago.

-An instrument which makes sound out of the magnetism of your body
+Turned into a modern artefact, an instrument which makes sound out of the magnetism of your body

 Those artefacts are the ones on which our society is build on.